INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Overall it’s great that you’re now working with Michael again after all these years.

 I’m working right now with him.
-He asked me to come do this tour with them and I was very happy to do this.
-It’s a great fun for me.
+He asked me to come to do this tour with them, and I was very happy to do this.
+It’s great fun for me.
 As you know, Michael and I know each other for 45 years now since we were kids.
-And I am thankful to him always, because it was him who got me in the Scorpions as you know.
+And I am thankful to him always because it was him who got me in the Scorpions, as you know.
 We both lived in England from 1997, we were known boys and the 75′, 76′ we met the first time and the spring of 77′, he told me “My brother has a band in Germany called the Scorpions.
 They are looking for a drummer.
 Why don’t you go for an audition?”
-What he didn’t tell me when I went to the audition that there was another fifty, sixty other drummers sitting also there at the auditions.
-I played three songs with them and when I left I got that famous sentence “We will call you” Okay, so I had more fun, I knew they were going to call.
-But anyway, they did call on the next day and said “We like your drumming and we would like you to be our drummer.”
-So, a week later I was in Hannover.
+What he didn’t tell me when I went to the audition that there were another fifty, sixty other drummers also sitting there at the auditions.
+I played three songs with them, and when I left, I got that famous sentence “We will call you” Okay, so I had more fun.
+I knew they were going to call.
+But anyway, they did call on the next day and said, “We like your drumming, and we would like you to be our drummer.”
+So, a week later, I was in Hannover.
 The rest is history.

 Not really, you know.
 I mean, we stayed in touch when, for example, when I went to the MSG gig.
-And it was like “Nice to see you”, we hug each other like old friends.
-But then he did his thing and I did my thing.
-But the Scorpions, as you know it was until 1996, until I finally decided to leave the band after they played me PURE INSTINCT.
-I decided not to continue in that direction, because that’s not my direction.
-So, was time to do something else, and I did that, you know.
-And I feel good that I did that, because musically speaking I am very happy to be friends with Michael.
-He’s a fantastic musician, and a fantastic guitar player and I’m very happy to play with him in this time now.
-Because he’s completely clean and you can hear that he’s playing unbelievable at the moment.
+And it was like “Nice to see you,” we hug each other like old friends.
+But then he did his thing, and I did my thing.
+But the Scorpions, as you know, it was until 1996 until I finally decided to leave the band after they played me PURE INSTINCT.
+I decided not to continue in that direction because that’s not my direction.
+So, it was time to do something else, and I did that, you know.
+And I feel good that I did that because, musically speaking, I am very happy to be friends with Michael.
+He’s a fantastic musician and a fantastic guitar player, and I’m very happy to play with him at this time now.
+Because he’s completely clean, and you can hear that he’s playing unbelievable at the moment.

 I really hope that.
 Another great thing here is that you’re now playing again with Francis Bucholtz.
 How did he end up back in the picture after all?

-You know, after when happened what happened with Pete Way we looked at each other and we talked, you know, and Michael said, “Why don’t we use Francis, it’s obvious.”
+After what happened with Pete Way, we looked at each other, and we talked, you know, and Michael said, “Why don’t we use Francis?
+It’s obvious.”
 And I said, “Okay.”
-So, I and Francis, as you know, had a big fight.
-So, it was very hard for me to come over to them for.
-We were sitting on the table like now, and talked it out.
+So, I and Francis I, as you know, had a big fight.
+So, it was very hard for me to come over to them.
+We were sitting on the table like now and talked it out.

 If I’m right, you two didn’t talk at all since his breakup with the Scorpions in 1992?

 No, not a word.
 So, now we talked everything out.
-And I said, “Look, it’s just me and you, now eye to eye.
-I’ll tell you what I think, you tell me what the situation was.”
-Now, that we talked it out.
-And then afterwards we hugged each other, like old friends and we were both crying.
+And I said, “Look, it’s just you and me now eye to eye.
+I’ll tell you what I think; you tell me what the situation was.”
+Now that we talked it out.
+And then afterward we hugged each other, like old friends, and we were both crying.